-- The course provides the minimum requirements for the training of operators for Mobile Elevating Work Platforms (MEWPs). - Due to the different design of equipment classified as Mobile Elevating Work Platforms, certain statements in this program may not apply. - The course is intended to supplement a company's larger Health & Safety Management System.
+- The course provides the minimum requirements for fall protection training of MEWP operators and passengers. - Due to the different design of equipment classified as Mobile Elevating Work Platforms, certain statements in this program may not apply. - The course is intended to supplement a company's larger Health & Safety Management System.